Dr Eoin O'Cearbhaill

 How does your research get translated?

 The road to translating of our research varies from project to project.
 We are working on medical devices that need regulatory approval before they can be used clinically.
 The regulatory burden associated with these devices depends on their complexity and how they interact with the body.
 We look to provide as much evidence as possible within the university setting that the technology has significant clinical and commercial potential before seeking additional funding for clinical studies.
-We hope to see some of our simpler devices in clinical use in the 2-3 years
+We hope to see some of our simpler devices in clinical use in the 2-3 year range.

 How did you become interested in this type of research?